IMM9O/-capstone-udacity-storefront/readme.md

 ## Project setup

-1. Clone the project `git clone https://github.com/IMM9O/udacity-storefront.git`
+1. Clone the project `git clone https://github.com/IMM9O/udacity-storefront.git`.

-2. Installation is done using the [npm install command](https://docs.npmjs.com/downloading-and-installing-packages-locally): `npm install`
+2. Installation is done using the [npm install command](https://docs.npmjs.com/downloading-and-installing-packages-locally): `npm install`.

 > **Note:** Install command will also install client&server dependencies

-3. Open Sql Shell
+3. Install postgres on your local machine from this [link](https://www.postgresql.org/download/).

+4. Open `Sql Shell` (psql).

-4. Connect to the default postgres database `psql -U postgres`
+5. Connect to the default postgres database user `psql -U postgres`.

-5. In psql run the following to create the dev and test database
+6. In `psql` run the following to create the dev, test, and production databases.

 ```sql
 /** DEV database **/